Security

 What does multi-factor authentication include?

 There are various ways online organizations implement two-factor authentication.
-Some of the most common methods include PIN or verification codes, security questions, or biometrics—below is a list of popular types of multi-factor authentication:
+Some of the most common methods include PIN or verification codes, security questions, or biometrics—below is a list of popular types of multi-factor authentication by security strength:

 What type of accounts offer MFA?